maiertech/website/src/routes/posts/husky-v6-pitfalls/index.md

 title: Husky v6 pitfalls
 author: thilo
 published: 2021-04-02
-modified: 2021-10-11
+modified: 2022-06-28
 description:
   Upgrading Husky from v4 to v6 turned out to be more complicated than I expected.
-In this post I explain how to migrate a simple v4 configuration to v6.
+In this post, I explain how to migrate a simple v4 configuration to v6.
-category: legacy
 links:
   - title: 'What’s new in husky 5'
     href: https://dev.to/typicode/what-s-new-in-husky-5-32g5